sindresorhus/execa/readme.md

 Type: `"stdout" | "stderr" | "all" | number`\
 Default: `"stdout"`

-Which stream to pipe.
+Which stream to pipe from the source subprocess.
 A file descriptor number can also be passed.

 `"all"` pipes both `stdout` and `stderr`.
 This requires the [`all` option](#all-2) to be `true`.

+##### pipeOptions.to

+Type: `"stdin" | number`\
+Default: `"stdin"`

+Which stream to pipe to the destination subprocess.
+A file descriptor number can also be passed.

 ##### pipeOptions.unpipeSignal